RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

     [{'key': '/books/OL24966433M', 'revision': 1}]
 ```

-Run the following code in the JavaScript console on https://openlibrary.org
+Run the following code on any page in the JavaScript console on https://openlibrary.org
+For example running the code on https://openlibrary.org/works/OL59831W/Tales_from_Earthsea will give you a command to copy and paste to clone that page into https://localhost:8080/works/OL59831W/Tales_from_Earthsea

 ```
 Array.from($('a').map((i, node)=>node.getAttribute('href')))